A.C.T

-A.C.T ([ˈækt]) is a Swedish progressive rock band formed in 1995 under the name ‘Fairyland’, in Malmö.
-The band has been through several personnel changes; with the current line-up featuring Herman Saming (vocals), Ola Andersson (guitar), Jerry Sahlin (keyboards), Peter Asp (bass) and Thomas Lejon (drums).
+A.C.T ([ˈækt]) is a Swedish progressive rock band formed in 1995 under the name ‘Fairyland', in Malmö.
+The band has been through several personnel changes; with the current line-up featuring Herman Saming (vocals), Ola Andersson (guitar), Jerry Sahlin (keyboards), Peter Asp (bass), and Thomas Lejon (drums).

 History

 Initially under Ola Andersson on guitars, Tomas Erlandsson on drums, Jens Appelgren on vocals and Jerry Sahlin on keyboards, Fairyland was started by members of a music school in Malmö.
-Amongst various line-up changes, Fairyland changed its name into A.C.T in 1995.
-In 1996 A.C.T first came into the public eye when it made its way to the final of a Swedish music competition, although it did not win.
+Amongst various line-up changes, Fairyland changed its name to A.C.T in 1995.
+In 1996, A.C.T first came into the public eye when it made its way to the final of a Swedish music competition, although it did not win.

-In 1997 a new demo was recorded and the band toured extensively in Sweden, eventually recording its debut album, Today’s Report, released in 1999.
+In 1997, a new demo was recorded and the band toured extensively in Sweden.
+Their debut album, Today's Report, was released in 1999.
 Following the release of this album, A.C.T embarked on a Scandinavian tour with the progressive rock band Saga.

-In 2001, the second album Imaginary Friends was recorded and the band went on a European tour supporting Fish.
+In 2001, the second album, Imaginary Friends, was recorded and the band went on a European tour supporting Fish.

-In 2003, A.C.T's third album Last Epic was released, and the band went on a European tour with former Genesis singer Ray Wilson.
+In 2003, A.C.T's third album, Last Epic, was released and the band went on a European tour with former Genesis singer Ray Wilson.

 In 2006, A.C.T signed with the label InsideOut and returned with the album Silence.
-InsideOut has subsequently re-released the first three albums as special editions, with bonus tracks and enhanced booklets.
+InsideOut has subsequently re-released the first three albums as special editions with bonus tracks and enhanced booklets.

-On December 24, 2013 the band announced, on their Facebook page, that their fifth album Circus Pandemonium will be released on February 19, 2014 in Japan, and on March 5, 2014 in Europe/USA and on iTunes.
+On December 24, 2013, the band announced on their Facebook page that their fifth album, Circus Pandemonium, will be released on February 19, 2014, in Japan, and on March 5, 2014, in Europe, USA, and iTunes.